matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 ## Installation Documentation Guidelines

 The installation documentation is produced by the owner and accompanies the loan.
-The installation documentation for time-based media works of art is ideally agreed with the artist when a work is acquired.
-This project assumes that the artist’s views have been recorded prior to loan and are able to guide the lender and the borrower in honouring what is important for a good installation of the work.
+The installation documentation for media artworks is ideally agreed with the artist when a work is acquired.
+This project assumes that the artist’s views have been recorded prior to loan and are able to guide the lender and the borrower in honoring what is important for a good installation of the work.
 When this is not the case, the loan may provide an occasion for dialogue and documentation.
 It may be part of the nature of the work that there are different ways in which it can be installed and this should be indicated in the installation documentation.
 In some cases the installation documentation will have evolved through an ongoing dialogue between the owner and the artist.
 The installation of the work provides an opportunity to add to the documentation.
 This is a live document with room for evolution.

-The goal of this document is to provide a basic framework to help understand all of the elements required for the successful installation of time-based media works of art and to maintain their integrity.
+The goal of this document is to provide a basic framework to help understand all of the elements required for the successful installation of media artworks and to maintain their integrity.
 Some artworks require rigid and specific installation instructions.
 Other works allow for more flexibility within the installation.
 In putting together installation documentation, consider what you would need to know if you were coming fresh to this work for the first time.
 We have also provided a sample template.

 ### Artwork description

 A brief description of the artwork using standard terminology.
 The goal is to enable a reader to quickly understand the nature of the artwork.
-(For example: a 35-minute, 4-channel, colour video installation with stereo sound).
+(For example: a 35-minute, 4-channel, color video installation with stereo sound).
 It is also helpful to describe how the work appears if working properly.

 ### Installation ingredients